 - Rose in Titanic (1997).
 Slight subversion in that she is dressed like this every night and has come down those stairs several times- it's the onlooker who is a gentleman for the evening.

 - Daphne makes several of these in What a Girl Wants.
 They proceed from funny, to serious, to heartbreaking as her spirit is slowly broken down and she conforms to upper class British society.

-- Alanna and her companions do this in Lioness Rampant, but it's Thayet who really steals the show—beautiful on a normal day, when she makes her grand entrance it's a sight to stun even the most jaded.
+- Towards the end of Song of the Lioness, Alanna and her companions are dressed in rich clothing, showing off how good they look after their years of training, but it's Thayet who really steals the show—beautiful on a normal day, when she makes her grand entrance it's a sight to stun even the most jaded.

-- Cat does this to Giogi in Finder's Stone, descending the staircase of his townhouse in a form-fitting dress whose neckline is described as "nowhere near the neck."
+- In Finder's Stone, Cat is awe-struck as Giogi descends the staircase of his townhouse in a form-fitting dress whose neckline is described as "nowhere near the neck."
 Of course, she is actively trying to manipulate him and secretly working for the villain.

 - Visually referenced in Supernatural... with a guy in a tux.
 Despite the guy in question being played by Jensen Ackles, he assumes he looks ridiculous.
 Bela, on the other hand, immediately suggests they have "angry sex" once the job is over.

 - Bridgerton: In season 1 episode 3, Daphne walks downstairs elegantly upon meeting Prince Friedrich again, drawing not only the prince's eyes and every attendants, but also Simon.

 - Inverted in the episode "After Life", where Buffy descends the stairs in her house and Spike is rendered dumbstruck.
 In this case, it's because she's been dead and buried for the past 147 days.